 The Company realized a \$5.4 million gain from the sale of two branch offices and \$111.7 million of related deposits at the end of 1995 and a \$62.6 million gain from the sale of 23 branch offices and \$909.3 million of related deposits at the end of 1994.
-The Company sold these branch offices and the related deposit liabilities because of the premiums which could be obtained for such deposits under existing market and economic conditions and because the Company believed that it could replace these deposits with other sources of funds, such as brokered and other wholesale deposits, FHLB advances and reverse repurchase agreements, which management generally believes have an effective cost to the Company which is more attractive than the deposits obtained from branch offices after the general and administrative expense associated with such offices is taken into account.
-The Company funded the sale of the deposits transferred in the branch sales with cash and cash equivalents obtained from brokered and other wholesale deposits, proceeds obtained from sales of securities classified as available for sale and other sources of funds.
-For a breakdown of the components of the gains from the branch sales, see Note 2 to the Consolidated Financial Statements.
+The Company sold these branch offices and the related deposit liabilities because of the premiums which could be obtained for such deposits under existing market and economic conditions and because the Company believed that it could replace these deposits with other sources of funds, such as brokered and other wholesale deposits, FHLB advances and reverse repurchase agreements, which management generally believes have an effective cost to the Company which is more attractive than the deposits obtained from branch offices is taken into account.
+The Company funded the sale of the deposits transferred in the branch sales with cash and cash equivalents obtained from brokered and other wholesale deposits, For a breakdown of the components of the gains from the branch sales, see Note 2 to the Consolidated Financial Statements.

 NON-INTEREST EXPENSE.
-Non-interest expense increased \$11.0 million or 94.3% during the three months ended March 31, 1997, as compared to the same period in 1996, and by \$24.0 million or 52.7% during the year ended December 31, 1996, and decreased by \$23.3 million or 33.8% during the year ended December 31, 1995.
+Non-interest expense increased \$11.0 million or 94.3% during the three months ended March 31, 1997, as compared to the same period in 1996, and by \$24.0 million or 52.7% during the year ended December 31, 1996, and decreased by \$23.3 million or 53.8% during the year ended December 31, 1995.
 The increase in non-interest expense during the three months ended March 31, 1997, as compared to the same period in the prior year, was primarily attributable to an \$8.8 million or 141.9% increase in compensation and employee benefits.
 The increase in non-interest expense in 1996 was primarily related to a \$14.6 million or 61.3% increase in employee compensation and benefits and the SAIF assessment of \$7.1 million.
 The decrease in non-interest expense in 1995 reflects the sale of 23 of the Company's branch offices at the end of 1994 and, to a lesser extent, the sale of two of the Company's other branch offices at the end of 1995.